-Services in the Presbyterian Church tomorrow will be as follows: 10 o'clock, Bible School, with all classes; 11 o'clock public worship.
+Services in the Presbyterian Church tomorrow will be as Services in the Presbyterian Church tomorrow will be as follows: 10 o'clock, Bible School, with all classes; 11 o'clock, public worship.
 Mr. Sheppard will preach on the topic, "I Will Be As the Dew Unto Israel."
 This is the third in the January series of "God's Pledges of Good Will to Man."
 In the afternoon at 4 o'clock Mr. Sheppard will speak on "The Spiritual Sequence of the Bible."
-Questions are invited at the afternoon service.
+Questions are invited at the afternoon

-The Forest Hills Girl Scouts meet each Monday evening the Social Rooms of the Presbyterian Church, Gown St. and
+The Forest Hills Girl Scouts meet each Monday evening in the Social Rooms of the Presbyterian Church, Gown St. and